 Formerly known as M. chamomilla.
 Native to Europe, western Asia; naturalized in North America.
-Aromatic plant grows to 2 ft. tall and 112 ft. wide, with finely cut, almost fernlike foliage.
-White-and-yellow daisy-type flowers to 1 in. wide bloom in summer.
+Aromatic plant grows to 2 feet tall and 112 feet wide, with finely cut, almost fernlike foliage.
+White-and-yellow daisy-type flowers to 1 inches wide bloom in summer.
 Grows easily in ordinary soil; sow seed in late winter or spring.
 Valued for its herbal use: dried flowers are used in making the familiar, fragrant chamomile tea.

 M. 'White Stars' is often sold as a selection of Tanacetum parthenium; it has an extended row of white outer petals

 - Chamomile sold as a walk-on ground cover is Chamaemelum nobile (Anthemis nobilis).